Asana vs. Monday: Which Project Management Software Is Right for Your Team?

 4. Security and Privacy

 When it comes to security and privacy, the safety of your files remains a paramount factor.
 You don’t want anybody to come wandering and viewing sensitive company data.
 While both Asana and Monday encrypt data in transit using TLS, Asana hosts its data on AWS (Amazon Web Services).
 Monday, on the other hand, hosts data on its own servers.
 Because of that, Monday.com offers more data security because file storage is in-house.

 Asana vs. Monday: Which App Is Best for You?

 It’s a tough call since both apps offer a bazillion features that will help your teams to stay organized and communicate more efficiently.
 However, each project management software has its strong points.

 If you manage a big team that requires a lot of team collaboration and communication, both internally and externally, then Asana is a good choice.
 If, on the other hand, you work with less complex or smaller projects, with a small team, then Monday.com makes for an ideal alternative.

 If you want to avoid the confusion of comparing near-similar project management solutions, we recommend that you try Traqq.
 The program combines all the features you might want in a project management software, such as time tracking, employee monitoring, activity levels, timesheets, and reports.

-It's simple to use—so easy that there’s no learning curve.
-Most importantly, it's secure and takes the privacy of your data very seriously.
+This free time tracking software is simple to use—so easy that there’s no learning curve.
+Most importantly, it’s secure and takes the privacy of your data very seriously.
 You even get to create and send an invoice within the app, eliminating the need to use third-party apps for payment processing.
-Traqq works whether you're online or offline, ensuring accurate time tracking, even when you're out in the field where there is no internet access.
+Traqq works whether you’re online or offline, ensuring accurate time tracking, even when you’re out in the field where there is no internet access.